bramtayl/Justly/README.md

 The whole figure is in the key of 262 Hz (≈ middle C).

-All of the "chords" have a ratio of $\frac{1}{4}$ because each new notes play every sixteenth note.
+All of the "chords" have a beats ratio of $\frac{1}{4}$ because new notes play every sixteenth note.

 Each note starts at a different time.
-Because a chord represents a set of notes that begin playing simultaneously, in this song, each note has its own "chord".
+Because a chord represents a set of notes that begin playing simultaneously, in this song, each note has its own chord.

-Each "chord" lasts for $\frac{1}{4}$ of a beat.
+Each chord lasts for $\frac{1}{4}$ of a beat.
 The first note, however, plays for 2 beats.
 $\frac{1}{4}$ of a  beat into the first note, the second note starts, and plays for $\frac{7}{4}$ beats.
 The rest of the notes play for $\frac{1}{4}$ of a beat.
-At the end of all 8 "chords", the first two notes stop playing.
+At the end of all 8 "hords, the first two notes stop playing.